RTEMS/rtems-docs/c-user/config/filesystem.rst

 CONSTANT:
     ``CONFIGURE_IMFS_DISABLE_UNMOUNT``

-DATA TYPE:
+OPTION TYPE:
-    Boolean feature macro.

-RANGE:
-    Defined or undefined.
+    This configuration option is a boolean feature define.

-DEFAULT VALUE:
+DEFAULT CONFIGURATION:
-    This is not defined by default.
+    If this configuration option is undefined, then the root IMFS supports unmounting other filesystems.

 DESCRIPTION:
-    In case this configuration option is defined, then the support to unmount file systems is disabled in the root IMFS.
+    In case this configuration option is defined, then the root IMFS does not support unmounting other filesystems (no support for :c:func:`unmount`).

 NOTES:
     None.